 Cholesterol exists only in animal foods.
 Excess cholesterol is detrimental to our health.
 Meat also contains environmental contaminants.
-It is also a breeding ground for infectious agents.
 Animal flesh is one of the greatest risk factors for getting cancer.

 Heterocyclic amines (HCA:s) are chemicals formed in meat or animal protein during cooking.
 They develop when you prepare meat at a high temperature or over an open flame.
 HCA:s may contribute to cancer development.